History of King's church

 And so King's Church was born, to be sent thousands of kilometres from its home.

 This small group of people gradually became a team of eleven adults, two teenagers and three children.
 In late 2001, the full team finally gathered with great joy and anticipation in Christchurch.
 The next months were given to prayer, making friends and laying the foundations for a new church.

 The early team at Taylor's Mistake - 2001

 For a year the church met in each others' homes, sharing meals and their lives together.
 Then, in 2003, the still small church plant made the critical move into rooms at the University of Canterbury for Sunday meetings.
 In those days there were three small groups of friends around the city, meeting during the week to pray, train and run Alpha courses together.

-Growth was steady and, in 2004, another move took them to Going Places in Madras Street for Sunday meetings.
+Growth was steady and, in 2004, another move took them to Madras Street for Sunday meetings.
 The children's work had developed from caring for three to more than 20.
 The small groups multiplied as people were added to the church and their Christian Growth Programme was written and run for the first time.

 The church grows - May 2005

 In 2005, the church outreach expanded, along with the small groups and children's work.
 King's had seen considerable growth with many people joining the church.
 Small groups were proving to be as vital a part of church life as they had been in the beginning.
 Alpha continued to run in homes, prayer continued in small groups, and weeks of prayer continued regularly, in which the church would pray for Christchurch, New Zealand and the family of churches in the Pacific Rim.